A Breakdown of the eWallet App Tech Stack

 1. PayPal

-PayPal is one of the biggest e-commerce companies around the world that allows a consumer to send money online.
 Millions of merchants are accepting this platform.
 It also features invoice generation, subscription services, and international money transfers.
-To create an app like PayPal , you should consider below given tech stack..
+To create an app like PayPal, you should consider the below-given tech stack..

 TechStack: